 Arbitrage Rebate: A payment made by a borrower to the federal government in connection with an issue of tax-exempt bonds.
-The payment represents the amount, if any, of arbitrage earnings on bond proceeds and certain other related funds, except for earnings that are not required to be rebated under limited exemptions provided under the Internal Revenue Code.
+The payment represents the amount, if any, of positive arbitrage earnings on bond proceeds and certain other related funds, except for earnings that are not required to be rebated under limited exemptions provided under the Internal Revenue Code.
 A borrower generally is required to calculate once every five years during the life of its bonds, whether or not an arbitrage rebate payment must be made.
+There is no credit for or benefit of negative arbitrage.

-ARROSSM (Accelerated Redemption Reset Option SecuritiesSM): underwritten exclusively by Ziegler, ARROS are intended for use in new entrance fee construction projects and are planned to be retired with entrance fee proceeds post-opening.
-They carry a term of 30 to 35 years, but are expected to be retired through mandatory optional redemptions when the project reaches stabilized occupancy.
+ARROSSM (Accelerated Redemption Reset Option SecuritiesSM): underwritten exclusively by Ziegler.
+ARROSSM are intended for use in new entrance fee construction projects and are planned to be retired with entrance fee proceeds post-opening.
+ARROSSM carry a term of 30 to 35 years but are expected to be retired through mandatory optional redemptions when the project reaches stabilized occupancy.
 The initial rate period is set to extend beyond expected pay down (usually six to seven years), with an initial interest rate matched to that initial term.
-If the planned early redemption does not happen, a distinctive feature of the ARROS is that automatic one-year extensions begin at the end of the initial rate period, with no call protection, and the interest rate is pegged to longterm fixed rates, including the secondary market value of any fixed rate bonds in the debt issuance.
-ARROS are a successor to debt securities formerly known as

-EXTRASSM.
-Like EXTRAS, they have an adjustable rate component with an average holding period of 48 to 60 months from the date of issuance, effectively making ARROS a temporary debt option to be redeemed from the collection of initial entrance fee proceeds.
-The fixed rate component of such temporary debt is now structured as TEMPS.
+If the planned early redemption does not happen, a distinctive feature of the ARROSSM is that automatic one-year extensions begin at the end of the initial rate period, with no call protection, and the interest rate is pegged to long-term fixed rates, including the secondary market value of any fixed rate bonds in the debt issuance.
+ARROSSM are a successor to debt securities formerly known as EXTRASSM.
+Like EXTRASSM, they have an adjustable rate component with an average holding period of 48 to 60 months from the date of issuance, effectively making ARROSSM a temporary debt option to be redeemed from the collection of initial entrance fee proceeds.
+The fixed rate component of such temporary debt is now structured as TEMPSSM.